5 Introduction to Programming with C

 }

-Example for loop#
+Example for loop

-Here is an actual for loop which solves the problem given in Example 2: Decision and a Loop it better illustrates how it might be written in a real program:
+Here is an actual for loop which solves the problem given in Lecture 3: Example 2.

 int sum, x;